Cyber-Punk-REAS/the_project/Models/Class Diagram/Classes definition.md

 ## Compare

--**Comparison(List of List of Days)** .
+- **Comparison(List of List of Days)** .
 Compares the results of different simulations.
 Shows on Console or maybe other means the data and then the Winner simulation based on terms of efficacy.